DanKonigsbach/GetItemDate/README.md

 The default is to provide both date and time.
 You can request to only get the date (-dateonly or -do) or to only get the time (-timeonly or -to).
 (Specify both and you get nothing.)

 The separators between the date components defaults to "-", but you can change that to anything that you want, including no separator at all
-The separators between the date and the time defaults to a space, but is similarly configurable The separators between the time components defaults to ":", but is also similarly configurable
+The separators between the date and the time defaults to a space, but is similarly configurable.
+The separators between the time components defaults to ":", but is also similarly configurable.

-The order of the components is not configurable, it is always: year month day hour minute seconds Year is four digits, the other components are two digits, zero padded as needed
+The order of the components is not configurable, it is always: year month day hour minute seconds

+Year is four digits, the other components are two digits, zero padded as needed

 If the file does not have creation date information or is not found or there is any other error, GetItemTime does